stratopi-org/stratopi/README.md

 ## Wanna Help?

 - Potentially joining the launch and recovery in person
-- Code review and PR's of my _noob_ Python 🙈
+- Code review and PR's of my _noob_ Python 🙈.
+Dig in looking at the [software](https://github.com/stratopi-org/stratopi/tree/master/software).
 - Parts recommendations and optimizations
 - 3d modeling and printing _(structural and mounting aspects)_
 - Flight, space, physics experience as I am sure I am negligently overlooking details